erdos/class-analyzer/README.md

 The purpose of the project is to provide an idiomatic Clojure framework for disassembling Java Class files based on the [Java Virtual Machine Specification](https://docs.oracle.com/javase/specs/jvms/se7/html/index.html).

-It is also a fun topic to learn about the quirks and oddities of one of the most significant codebase in the modern software ecosystem.
+It is also a fun topic to learn about the quirks and oddities of a commonly used VM ecosystem.

 The program is validated by running it on a selection of class files on the developer's `~/.m2` folder.
-For testing, an output layer is provided that renders in the same format as `javap` does.
-It is expected to give the very same output as the `javap` command.
-It is just like a reimplementation of the standard Java disassembler written in Clojure.
+For testing purposes, an output layer is provided that renders in the same format as `javap` does and we validate that every byte of the outputs match.
+Therefore, it can be also used as a drop-in replacement of the standard Java disassembler.

 ![Written in Clojure](https://img.shields.io/github/languages/top/erdos/class-analyzer)
 [![Hello Visitors](http://hits.dwyl.io/erdos/class-analyzer.svg)](http://hits.dwyl.io/erdos/class-analyzer)